pablodiste/data-store/README.md

 #### Making an API call directly

-The `fetch` method makes an API call, caches the result and then it returns the new data.
-It does not check the cache for any previously existing data.
+The `fetch` method makes an API call, stores the result and then it returns the new data.
+It does not check the source of truth for any previously existing data.

 ```kotlin
 viewModelScope.launch {